Why Not Just Use an LLM?

 The Hybrid Approach

-Deterministic rules as the foundation.
-Machine Learning as the ceiling.
+Deterministic rules at the floor, machine learning at the ceiling.

-The hybrid pipeline uses string metrics and entity guards as its floor.
-Machine Learning models can only raise a score — never lower it.
-This is a deliberate design choice: if the heuristic pipeline says "no match", that decision is mathematically traceable and documentable.
+String metrics and entity guards form the floor.
+Machine-learning models can only raise a score, never lower it.
+The reason is regulatory: when the heuristic pipeline says "no match", that decision is mathematically traceable, line by line.

 Strengths and limitations